 Next, use your beak roving to do the same thing, even smaller, for the chick’s beak.
 It doesn’t have to be a perfect triangle, or a triangle at all!

-Here are my tail and beak ready to be felted onto the bird’s body.
+Here are the tail and beak ready to be felted onto the bird’s body.

-I’m going to use the very same technique.
-Place the felt where I want it and pierce and poke with the tool until the tip of the tail is felted completely in place.
-I’ll leave the end to poke out a little.
+Use the very same technique — place the felt where you want it and pierce and poke with the tool until the tip of the tail is felted completely in place.
+You can leave the end to poke out a little.

-On the beak I like to begin felting underneath, so that it ends up sticking out straight.
+On the beak, begin felting underneath, so that it ends up sticking out straight.

 And, there he is.
 A healthy spring chick.
-I love these birds without eyes, and if you do too, just leave him at this stage and call him a beautifully finished project.
+These birds look great even without eyes, and if you like this look, just leave him at this stage and call him a beautifully finished project.

 If you want to give him that little extra personality, simply dot a bit of glue right onto the felt, press the bead into the glue and hold in place for a couple seconds.
 Do the same for the other eye.

 After you make one and see how easy fun and easy it is, you’ll want to make a whole row of them…